openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 primitive.

-> No other form of multiple specialization is required, as long as a single VM-level parameter can represent a whole "pack" of formal type variables.
+> No other form of multiple specialization is required, as long as a single VM-level selector object can represent a whole "pack" of formal type variables.
 This is because the only way that API elements can nest, in today's class file format, is if the outer element is a type and the inner one is one of its members.
 This requirement supports the